Camilla Tominey: Career

+In 2023 the New Statesman named Tominey as the 49th most influential right-wing figure in British politics.
+In April 2024, she became The Telegraph's executive editor, and co-host of The Daily T podcast with Kamal Ahmed.

 Tominey is a patron of the National Association for Children of Alcoholics and the Peace Hospice.
 She is a contributor to ITV's This Morning, and has appeared on the BBC's Any Questions? and Question Time.

 Personal life

-Tominey married Dominic, a commercial manager, in 2005.
+Tominey married Dominic Lincoln, a commercial manager, in 2005.
 She lives in St Albans, Hertfordshire, with her husband, two daughters and a son.
 She is a teetotaller.

-In 2021, she revealed she had suffered a miscarriage.